stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/01_Introduction.md

-title: Introduction to a Controller
+title: Introduction to a controller
 summary: A brief look at the definition of a Controller, creating actions and how to respond to requests.

-# Introduction to Controllers
+# Introduction to controllers

 The following example is for a simple [api:Controller] class.
 When building off the SilverStripe Framework you will subclass the base `Controller` class.